 Non-Publicly Traded Securities and Private Placements.
-The fund may invest in securities that are neither listed on a stock exchange nor traded over-the-counter, including privately placed securities.
+A fund or an underlying fund may invest in securities that are neither listed on a stock exchange nor traded over-the-counter, including privately placed securities.
 Such unlisted securities may involve a higher degree of business and financial risk that can result in substantial losses.
 As a result of the absence of a public trading market for these securities, they may be less liquid than publicly traded securities.
-Although these securities may be resold in privately negotiated transactions, the prices realized from these sales could be less than those originally paid by the fund or less than what may be considered the fair value of such securities.
+Although these securities may be resold in privately negotiated transactions, the prices realized from these sales could be less than those originally paid by a fund or an underlying fund or less than what may be considered the fair value of such securities.
 Furthermore, companies whose securities are not publicly traded may not be subject to the disclosure and other investor protection requirements which might be applicable if their securities were publicly traded.
-If such securities are required to be registered under the securities laws of one or more jurisdictions before being sold, the fund may be required to bear the expenses of registration.
+If such securities are required to be registered under the securities laws of one or more jurisdictions before being sold, a fund or an underlying fund may be required to bear the expenses of registration.